Judas Jump

 Price: $40.00

-Here's one I bought for the cover, not knowing anything about the band, though I recognized a couple of the players.
-Just looking at this cover gave me the heebie-geebies; the thought of being spray painted with a heavy coat of gold paint (or any color) made me start scratching ...
+Here's one I bought for the album cover even though I knew nothing about the band.
+Just looking at the cover photo gave me the heebie-jeebies; the thought of being spray painted with a heavy coat of gold paint (or any color) made me start scratching ...
+Besides, who doesn't remember the James Bond film "Goldfinger" where actress Shirley Eaton is killed by covering her with gold paint.

 - 1969's 'Run for Your Life' b/w 'Beer Drinking Woman' (Parlophone catalog number R 5828)

 While it wasn't a massive hit, the song did well enough for Parlophone to finance an album.
 Produced by Andy Bown and Michael Viner (the liner notes actually listed him as 'Andrew Brown'), 1969's "Scorch" offered up an entertaining collection of Bown-penned rockers.
-Curiously, several on-line reviews portray the album as being 'jazz rock' or 'progressive'.
-Too my ears neither description was particularly accurate.
-True, Alan Jones' woodwinds were occasionally featured ('John Brown's Body') and Bown added some Mellotron to the proceedings, but for the most part tracks like 'Rocking Chair', 'Beer Drinking Woman' and 'Purple God' offered up a fairly commercial blend of blues-rock, pop and conventional rock.
-As lead singer Adrian Williams was gifted with a nice voice that was capable of handling both the band's lighter pop numbers and their tougher material.
+Curiously, several online reviews portray the album as being 'jazz rock' or 'progressive'.
+To my ears neither description's particularly accurate.
+True, Alan Jones' woodwinds were occasionally featured ('John Brown's Body') giving the arrangements a mild Traffic feel, while Bown added some Mellotron to the proceedings.
+While Adrian Williams was listed as lead singer, most of the vocals were actually handled by chief songwriter Bown who was gifted with a nice voice that was capable of handling both the band's lighter pop numbers and their tougher material.
 He occasionally reminded me a bit of Stevie Winwood, if with a slightly fuller voice.
+Still, tracks like 'Rocking Chair', 'Beer Drinking Woman' and 'Purple God' offered up a fairly commercial blend of blues-rock, pop and conventional rock.
 The rest of the band were all quite impressive with Bown deserving kudos for his tasteful keyboards and Jones having the sense to keep his contributions short and largely in the background.
-Certainly not the most original album you've ever heard, but with one or two exceptions, it's solid from start to finish.
-There aren't many albums that can make the same statement.
+Certainly not the most original album pf 1969, but the only real mistakes were the band's ill-advised detours into blues ('49 Fingers' and 'Mississippi Turnpike').
+I found the collection solid and enjoyable from start to finish.

 "Scorch" track listing: